Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 “I’ve learnt a lot by implementing our NorthTec course content since I started working in this industry.
 It has contributed to both my personal and professional development especially in the areas of engineering, project management and building relations with various stakeholders.”

 “I still continue to learn a lot every day and my long-term plan is become a successful Chartered Professional Engineer (CPEng).”

 I’m hoping my 10-year journey from labourer to Project Engineer sets an example to not only the other guys in our...

-“I started work as a traffic controller (‘stop-go lollipop person’) and labourer with United Civil Construction 10 years ago, and I’m now the Project Engineer for their Kerikeri Sewer Reticulation Project contract.
+“I started work as a traffic controller (‘stop-go lollipop person’) and labourer with United Civil Construction 10 years ago, and I’m now the Project Manager for their Dargaville Sewer Pump Station and Rising Main Upgrade.
 I’m from Te Hapua so my first three years with the company were on the Cape Reinga seal extension project.”

 “The company then brought me down to the Kamo bypass project to work as the Site Traffic Management Supervisor (STMS) where I worked closely with the Project Managers and Contract Manager.
 Our Contract Manager at the time asked if I was interested in studying civil engineering and when I said yes, he put me forward to be vetted by the Managing Director of United Civil Construction for supported study.
 A year later I started my Diploma in Civil Engineering part time while still working full time for United Civil Construction.”

 “I felt a bit out of my league when I first started as I hadn’t done any study for the previous 10 years but I got a huge amount of support from my tutors and work colleagues.
 I would email these guys at all hours and they were happy to help where possible.
 A lot of what I learnt in class, I was able to put into practice.
 After four years of study I graduated in 2017.”